RedTeamPentesting/monsoon/doc/design.md

  * ResponseFilter: decides for each HTTP response if it should be rejected according to the current configuration.

+ * Extracter: runs external commands to extract data.
+Since this is rather expensive, we only do it for non-hidden responses.

  * Reporter: takes the HTTP responses from the Runners, runs the filters on each one and displays the responses not rejected by the filter to the user, in addition to statistics and runtime information.